SamrPaul/ChatterLy-Space/README.md

 * **Socket Programming:** Establishes TCP connections between clients and the server.
 * **I/O Streams:** Uses InputStream and OutputStream for message transmission.
 * **Event Handling:** Java Swing components handle user input and message display.
+* **Multithreading:** Each client connection runs on a separate thread for concurrent communication.

 ---